koder-ua/os_api/README.md

 There a set of openstack api functions which starts background actions and return preliminary results - like 'novaclient.create'.
-Those functions requires periodically check results and handle timeouts/errors (often cleanup + restart helps to fix an error).
+Those functions requires periodically check results and handle timeouts/errors (and often cleanup + restart helps to fix an error).

-Check/Retry/cleanup code duplicated over a lot of core projects.
+Check/retry/cleanup code duplicated over a lot of core projects.
 As examples - heat, tempest, rally, etc and definitely in many third-party.

 I propose to provide common higth-level API for such functions, which uses